 Be prepared for a late cold snap and a classical ‘feed pinch’ when pastures may stop growing.
 The best action is to bring the closed-up saved paddocks back into the grazing round again (if you have any), as it’s very bad practice to cut feeding levels to stock at this time of year.

-Advertising hype seems to be increasing to grow special crops such as chicory, plantain, lucerne and lucerne to supplement pasture and counteract drought, but on small blocks this is rarely possible because of lack of area.
+Advertising hype seems to be increasing to grow special crops such as chicory, plantain, lucerne and lucerne to supplement pasture and counteract drought, but on small blocks, this is rarely possible because of lack of area.
 Then there are also forage crops such as kale, rape, turnips and fodder beet being pushed at farmers.
 Avoid these options for small farms, as there are too many management problems, which cost money and may not be economic.

 Some young lambs may get foot scald in wet and lush grass, but it often cures itself when conditions dry up.
 Treat any bad cases where animals are suffering.
 Young lambs may also get arthritis showing stiff legs and clearly are not happy.
 Check with your vet for the best current way to deal with these problems.

-It’s not easy handling sheep on a small block without good facilities and a shearing machine plant to keep sheep free from dags.
+It’s not easy handling sheep on a small block without good facilities and a shearing machine to keep sheep free from dags.
 Dags on ewes can then soil the lambs as they try to find the ewe’s teats and run against their dams when closely penned.
 Sheep need to be kept clean to avoid the terrible pain and stress caused by being eaten alive by blowfly maggots at this time of year.
 Dagging should be done before shearing unless your shearer will do the job at the same time.

 Before you buy any weaners, make sure they have been properly disbudded (dehorned) using a cauterising iron.
 Some calves dehorned with caustic paste end up being a mess and the horns re-grow.
-You don’t want added veterinarian charges to fix problems later, or be charged a $50 penalty for horns at meat works.
+You don’t want added veterinarian charges to fix problems later, or be charged a financial penalty for horns at meat works.

 The other option is to let nature takes its course and you decide when the cow is on heat from its behaviour, and then contact an AB service provider to come and inseminate the cow.
 You will have to discuss this with them beforehand, to see if they will provide a service for small herds.
-There could be trained inseminators in your area who could help with advice – especially on heat detection and the right time to inseminate the cow.
+There could be trained inseminators in your area who could help with advice – especially with help on heat detection and the right time to inseminate the cow.
+See our website.

 - Keep the farm diary and records up to date.